Tosca tester

 Automated unit testing:

 The developer writes a piece of code in the application just to test the feature.
-Later, he will comment out the test code and finally remove it when the application is deployed.
+Later, the test code is commented out and finally removed when the application is deployed.
 Using an automation framework, the developer programs criteria into the test to verify the correctness of the code.
 During test case execution, the framework logs failed test cases.
 Many frameworks also automatically flag and report these failed test cases in summary.
 Depending on the severity of the failure, the framework may stop further testing.

-The unit testing workflow: 1) Creating test cases 2) Review 3) Basic evaluation 4) Execution of test cases
+The unit testing workflow is as follows: 1) Creating test cases 2) Review 3) Basic evaluation 4) Execution of test cases

 There are 3 types of unit testing methods.
 They are: